 If you have a pet, the thicker the wear layer the better.
 Over time, scratches may occur.
 We recommend keeping nails trimmed as needed.

 It can be installed anywhere inside the home.
-Waterproof vinyl has been used in kitchens, bathrooms, basements, and anywhere else.
-We just don’t recommend installing it outside.
+Waterproof vinyl has been used in kitchens, bathrooms, basements, and anywhere else in the home.

 |Related Content >> The Best Waterproof Flooring Options|